paulmolloy/google-colab-management/README.md

-## Proper ssh Shell and automated Gdrive auth.
+# Stuff I'm Using + Inspiration.

+## An easy way to get a shell.

 https://ngrok.com/

-## Automated Google Drive automation:
+## Automated Google Drive mounting:
 https://stackoverflow.com/questions/57772453/login-on-colab-with-gcloud-without-service-account

-## A really cool CLI interface for google colab that Akshay Ashok made:
+## A pretty cool CLI for google colab that Akshay Ashok made:
 https://towardsdatascience.com/heres-how-i-made-a-cli-tool-to-work-with-google-colab-notebooks-7678a88ca662